-Taking the path less traveled almost always leads to a few twists and turns.
-For radiologists at Asheville Radiology Associates in Asheville, N.C., paving a new route means success in educating their referring clinicians about appropriate image ordering.
+For radiologists at Asheville Radiology Associates, paving a new route means success in educating their referring clinicians about appropriate image ordering.
 However, the group faces a unique challenge in doing so: Their referring providers are distributed across a wide geographical area in rural western North Carolina.

-With the passage of the Protecting Access to Medicare Act of 2014 (PAMA), however, the leadership of Asheville Radiology perceived that their role as consultants was about to get a boost.
-PAMA requires referring clinicians to order advanced imaging procedures for Medicare patients through a clinical decision support (CDS) tool that is based on appropriate use criteria (AUC).
+With the passage of PAMA, however, the leadership of Asheville Radiology perceived that their role as consultants was about to get a boost.
+PAMA requires referring clinicians to order advanced imaging procedures for Medicare patients through a clinical decision support (CDS) tool that is based on Appropriate Use Criteria (AUC).

-As luck would have it, Mission Health and the radiology group had already been evaluating CDS tools to integrate with the system’s electronic medical record (EMR).
+Mission Health and the radiology group had already been evaluating CDS tools to integrate with the system’s EMR.
 Given the geographic challenges involved in keeping their referring providers abreast of periodic changes in image ordering guidelines, the group’s leadership saw an opportunity to demonstrate their value to the health system.

-By providing free tools like the ACR SelectTM CDS software, scholarly journal articles, and educational webinars, R-SCAN brings radiologists and referring clinicians together to improve the ordering of imaging exams.
-The R-SCAN action plan is based on a growing list of Choosing Wisely® imaging topics and is aimed at promoting selection of the best imaging exam based on evidence-based AUC.
+By providing free tools like CareSelect® Imaging CDS software, scholarly journal articles, and educational webinars, R-SCAN brings radiologists and referring clinicians together to improve the ordering of imaging exams.
+The R-SCAN action plan is based on a growing list of Choosing Wisely® imaging topics, and is aimed at promoting selection of the best imaging exam based on evidence-based AUC.

 Dickerson immediately saw R-SCAN as a powerful tool to introduce both bringing CDS into their workflow and engaging their referring physicians in a dialogue.
 “We realized that R-SCAN would help us move forward toward successful CDS implementation.
 To encourage success of the program, we identified physicians who are key stakeholders and leaders in their respective service lines,” Dickerson notes.